 Questions about the terms ‘door drop’ and ‘canvassing’ come up relatively often when speaking to our clients.
 Are these the same thing?
 How do they relate to pamphlet delivery and leaflets?

-The simple answer is that they are all the same.
-In the UK canvassing means the same thing as pamphlet delivery or door drops.
-There are some nuances in how people use these terms and how this has changed over time.
+The simple answer is that they often mean the same thing.
+In the UK, “canvassing” can be used with the same meaning as “pamphlet delivery” or “door drops”.
+There are some nuances to how people use these terms and how this has changed over time.

-As a result of this we’ll try to answer the most common questions about canvassing and door drops for everyone below.
+As a result of this, we’ll try to answer some of the most common questions about canvassing and door drops here.
+We at The Private Postman are a pamphlet delivery company founded in 2009.

-As per usual we recommend that you speak to a reputable pamphlet delivery company before you decide on the plan for your campaign and start printing your pamphlets.
+As per usual, we recommend that you speak to a reputable leaflet distribution specialist before you decide on the plan for your campaign and start printing your pamphlets.

 What is a door drop?